Anti-Bullying Week: Reach Out, from14 to 18 November 2022

-The theme this year for Anti-Bullying Week is United Against Bullying.
+The theme this year’s for Anti-Bullying Week is ‘Reach Out’ and is coordinated by the Anti-Bullying Alliance.

 - Celebrate Anti-Bullying Week by wearing Odd socks on 16 November and spread the word of this important week